PaulJenkin/PS4RaspberryPi/README.md

 # PS4PaspberryPi
-Following is the Write up on how to use the Raspbery Pi (Zero W, Zero 2 W, 4 B) to host a web server and a USB emulator
+Following is the Write up on how to use the Raspbery Pi (Zero W, Zero 2 W, 4 B) to host a Web server, DNS Server and a USB emulator

 **Things required**
 1. Raspbery **Pi Zero W** or **Pi Zero 2 W** or **Pi 4 B**
-2. Sd Card minimum of 200 MB
+2. Sd Card minimum of 400 MB

 **How to Setup**
 1. Restore the image into a SD card (using software like balenaetcher)